-Heywood Rural Health (HRH) is committed to providing the community with safe, high quality care and services.
-At HRH we want every person to feel welcome, valued, and safe when they are in our care.
+Heywood Rural Health (HRH) is committed to providing the community with safe, high-quality care and services.
+At Heywood Rural Health we want every person to feel welcome, valued, and safe when they are in our care.

 Our aim is to provide care and services that are: